 In another pan, combine sugar, water, and corn syrup.
 Boil, without stirring, until mixture turns a light amber.
 Whisk in bourbon carefully.
 Whisk in cream mixture, and remove pan from heat.
 Transfer to a boat or pitcher.
 Allow the sauce to cool slightly and thicken.

-Recipe from Eric Wolitzky of Cakes & Ale, in Decatur, Georgia
+Recipe from Eric Wolitzky of the former Cakes & Ale, in Decatur, Georgia

 Food & Drink